ariadne-cps/ariadne/README.md

 Specific instructions for Ubuntu and macOS follow.

 ##### Ubuntu
-Aptitude packages: `cmake pkg-config git libgmp-dev libmpfr-dev libcairo2-dev`
+Aptitude packages: `cmake pkg-config git libgmp-dev libmpfr-dev libcairo2-dev` and either `clang-11` or `g++-10` for the compiler toolchain.

 Additional package required for the Python interface: `python3-dev` or `python-dev`.